blag/django-admin-sortable/README.rst

 Testing
 ~~~~~~~

-Have a look at the included sample_project to see working examples.
+Have a look at the included samples to see working examples.
 The
 login credentials for admin are: admin/admin

 When a model is sortable, a tool-area link will be added that says